Vallejo Optometry Group

 Completed forms (or open them on your phone), insurance card(s), current glasses (including readers and sunglasses), contact lens info if applicable, and a list of medications.
 See our Patient Forms page for the full checklist.

-Call us during office hours and we'll connect you with the right person.
+Call us during office hours and we will connect you with the right person.
 Insurance verification, scheduling, or specific clinical questions — all welcome.